rsspdc/checklists/checklists/specific-record.md

 - [ ] Project is suitably licensed
 	- [ ]  	🥉Bronze (easy): There is a LICENSE file in the repository for a license which meets one of the [OSI](https://opensource.org/osd), [Debian](https://www.debian.org/intro/free), or [FSF/GNU](https://www.gnu.org/philosophy/free-sw.en.html) definitions of free/libre or open source software.
 Or for any contents that are not software a [Creative Commons](https://creativecommons.org/) license.
-	- [ ]  	🥈Silver (easy): If any prose/documentation or images is licenced differently from the code in the project this is indicated and those licences provided.
+	- [ ]  	🥈Silver (easy): If any prose/documentation or images are licenced differently from the code in the project this is indicated and those licences provided.
 If licences have an attribution requirement there is are easy to copy text/links for appropriate attribution.
 	- [ ]  	🥇Gold (intermediate): Uses [REUSE.software](https://reuse.software/) to provide license information for every file
 	- [ ]  	🏆Platinum (intermediate): all previous tiers plus any images have licensing information embedded in their metadata.